-In the City of Boise, the Women's and Children's Alliance (WCA) provides services to domestic and sexual assault victims.
-According to data maintained by the WCA, calls to the 24-hour hotline increased 57% and calls specific to domestic violence increased by 84% in 2020.
+The Women's and Children's Alliance (WCA) provides services to domestic and sexual assault victims.
+According to WCA data, calls to the 24-hour hotline increased 57% and calls specific to domestic violence increased by 84% in 2020.
 From 2019 to 2020, intakes into the WCA's emergency shelter increased by 400%.
 Countywide (Boise makes up 50% of the county population), 5,529 calls were made to 911 that related to domestic abuse, sexual assault or child abuse; 84% of these calls were related to domestic violence or sexual assault.